 The beloved magazine is also available in podcast form.
 It has a bit of Pee-Wee’s Playhouse energy, with hidden sounds to listen for in each episode.
 The playful hosts, Tim Kubart and Juanita Andersen, might design costumes out of items around the house or create a radio play.
 There are also shorter episodes with kid-submitted tongue twisters and jokes.

 Sadly, there are only a handful of episodes of this National Geographic Kids podcast, but they’re all enjoyable.
 Each episode is a lighthearted retelling of familiar Greek myths, like Jason and the golden fleece, Arachne the weaver, and Echo and Narcissus.
 Kenny Curtis tells the stories, aided by the Oracle of Wifi, who chimes in to decrypt words like phalanx.
+It’s one of the best history podcasts for kids.

 This podcast reimagines fairy tales like Thumbelina and Beauty and the Beast with a feminist bent.
 They’re rewritten by a bevy of playwrights.
 Other episodes feature a time-traveling kid scientist named Nova, who visits famous figures such as Ada Lovelace, Mary Shelley, and Bessie Coleman.